+385 98 9205 935 iscmentoring.eu@gmail.com

 Signs of an inferiority complex

-The feeling of inferiority is one of the most fundamental, by far the most common feelings most people carry from their childhood.
+Feeling not good enough is one of the most fundamental, by far the most common feelings most people carry from their childhood.
 Many people are not aware they carry it within, because this feeling can manifest itself very subtly and is often masked by other emotions, such as arrogance, anger, ambition, guilt … Yet based on my experience with my clients and other people too, I think that at least two thirds, if not more, of human emotional and behavioral problems have their roots in a repressed sense of inferiority from childhood.

 People who are not used to introspection often dismiss the idea of subtle, long forgotten childhood feelings influencing them.
 Yet their external behavior often cannot be well explained by rational motives, or even by instincts, and especially not by healthy and warm feelings.
 Here are some of the ways in which a subconscious sense of inferiority can manifest: